Noe embraces community, revitalization

 “There is just this movement of God; we just can’t fight against it.
 His outpouring of love towards this community, towards this county has been just unfathomable at times,” said Noe.

 Most church revitalization experts might argue small, rural, impoverished and racially divided towns like Marked Tree are more often catalysts for church decline than revitalization.
-To Noe, the uncommon nature of the church’s growth, in just a few short years, is evidence that God is alive and at work in his
+To Noe, the uncommon nature of the church’s growth, in just a few short years, is evidence that God is alive and at work in his community.

 While Noe said that he is naturally introverted, he cited Matt.
 9:36 (NASB) as a verse that led him to pushing himself out of his shell and into his community in order to better reach and serve them.